xyu77/web-design-at-risd--summer-2017--assignment-2/README.md

 * What colors should I use and why am I using those colors?
 * Do I want my design to be busy, minimal, or in between?
 * Is my spacing too much or not enough?
-* Is my content legible, to everyone?
+* Is my content legible to everyone?

 ## UI/UX